Ambit

 Why I Looked It Up

-In a book about science, the author wrote about scientific agencies were discounted by the Trump administration:
+In The Fifth Risk, the author wrote about scientific agencies were discounted by the Trump administration:

 […] and moving its offices from the Old Executive Building, right next to the White House, to the Siberia of rented quarters outside the White House ambit.